matthuisman/docker-kodi-headless/README.md

 * To monitor the logs of the container in realtime: `docker logs -f kodi-headless`

 ## Fast Scanning
-The below works if your media is stored on the same machine as this docker container and your using smb:// to share that media on the network.
+The below works if your media is stored on the same machine as this docker container and you're using smb:// to share that media on the network.

 First, mount your host media directory somewhere inside the container so Kodi can see it.
 eg. ```--mount type=bind,source=/sharedfolders/pool,target=/media```

-Now, the below magic is done in Kodis advancedsettings.xml
+Now, the below magic is done in Kodi's advancedsettings.xml
 ```
 <pathsubstitution>
   <substitute>